brhoades/selenium_wrapper/doc/source/sw_wrapper.rst

 Wrapper
 =======

-The wrapper can be launched by using ``run.bat`` in Windows or ``python run_test.py`` in Unix-like systems.
+The wrapper can be launched by using ``run.bat`` in Windows or ``python run_test.py`` on any system with Python setup and configured in its path.
-Everything is automatically prepared, so upon launch the first screen is the initial settings wizard.
+Everything is automatically prepared, an optional initial settings wizard is shown on startup.

 ****************
 Initial Settings